Skip to content

 • Dead bodies of animals should be disposed of properly.

-• Install fly screening, insect electrocuting device or fly trap.
+• Prevent breeding of flies through installation of fly-proof measures, such as fly screening, bed net, anti-fly curtain, insect electrocuting device or fly trap.

 • Keeping of pet

-• All wounds on animals should be treated promptly and properly.
+• All wounds on animals should be treated immediately and properly.

 • Animals with suspected myiasis should be brought to the attention of veterinarians.